DhanvinPrakash/pls-predict-stock-correctly/README.md

 # StockpredictSON

 A macOS app that uses Apple CoreML and Apple Intelligence (on-device LLM) to predict whether you should **Buy**, **Hold**, or **Sell** DBS Group Holdings (SGX: D05) stock.
-Market data is fetched live from Yahoo Finance, processed into a CSV with a custom target column (`Target_Next_Close`), and used to train a CoreML regression model — all on your Mac, with no data leaving your device.
+Market data is fetched live from Yahoo Finance, processed into a CSV with a custom target column (`Target_Next_Close`), and used to train a CoreML regression model — all on your Mac, with no data leaving your device. it was made simply for any average joe to install and provide information to make their decisions currently running predictions for the DBS stock because, why not, might add more stocks.
+Improvements to be made:
+more info and datapoints to CoreML for better predictions fix up the assistant which is currently broken right now as there are some weird line spacings

 ## Getting Started